moxystudio/rfcs-oss/rfcs/0008-react-layout.md

 # Summary

-Ability to define which layout to use per page.
+Ability to define which layout to use per page, in Next.js projects.

 # Basic example